the episode

 Kimberly Faith: Right?

 John McLarty: Well, and then blessed are the poor in spirit and blessed are the meek for they shall inherit the earth.
+Matthew 5:5.

 Kimberly Faith: Exactly.
 Right.
-And we talked about this in the Beatitudes series, how how Jesus the Beatitudes are so brilliant.
-The way he set Jesus sets up, you know, addressing our posture towards God first by poverty in spirit and mourning over sin.
+And we talked about this in the Beatitudes series, how Jesus the Beatitudes are so brilliant.
+The way Jesus sets up, you know, addressing our posture towards God first by poverty in spirit and mourning over sin.
 Blessed are the poor in spirit.
+Blessed are they who mourn.
+That corrects our posture towards God, which then turns us to how we relate to others and blessed are the meek for they shall inherit the earth out of Matthew 5:5.
+Why do you think people say that meekness is weakness?

 John McLarty: I think because of that cultural perception we’ve talked about, this idea that someone that’s successful needs to be arrogant and just full of pride and full of themselves.
 And a lot of successful people are that way because they’re just strong willed and they get their way, they impose their will upon others and that can bring success.
-It can.
-And then people, what sometimes is considered humility is falsely connected with just somebody being a pushover or just in a relationship, someone just allowing someone to walk all over them.
-But really, that’s not humility.

-John McLarty: That’s because that’s a sad situation.
+John McLarty: That’s a sad situation.

 Kimberly Faith: It is.

-John McLarty: And it allows others they don’t realize who they are in Christ, how important they are, loved of God.
+John McLarty: And it allows others they don’t realize who they are in Christ, how important they are, loved by God.
 And, yeah, and then you have somebody typically take advantage of that.
-Exactly.
-And, you know, just oppress them.

 Kimberly Faith: Exactly.
 Yeah.
-And actually, you know, it’s funny because I know we’re talking about the next podcast is going to be answering the question of who am I?
+And actually, you know, it’s funny because I know we’re talking about the next podcast that is going to be answering the question of who am I?
 Who does God say that I am?
-And so we’re gonna talk about that some more.
+And so we’re going to talk about that some more.
+But, you know, the Greek word for meek is praus, which means power under control, and you said that.
+And I know I’ve given this example again of the trained stallion and I you know, about how I was given the privilege to exercise my boss’s Arabian stallion

-You know, that that horse, that, you know, powerful racehorse would never get on the track if he had not had that power brought under the control of the master.
-And as Christians, you know, we are when we understand that to be truly powerful in the race that matters because the only race that matters isn’t the race to get pile up money, the race to buy new houses, the race to become a success in our profession.
+Kimberly Faith: And just how incredible the ride was, but how horrible the ride would have been if he’d never been trained.
+But we’re in a race.
+You know, that horse, that, you know, powerful racehorse would never get on the track if he had not had that power brought under the control of the master.
+And as Christians, you know, when we understand that to be truly powerful in the race that matters because the only race that matters isn’t the race to get money, the race to buy new houses, the race to become a success in our profession.
 The real race is the destiny of souls and the glory of God.

 John McLarty: The race to serve God, the spiritual warfare.

 Kimberly Faith: Right.
 Right.
 And you think about this.
 Wild flesh driven strength does not win that race.
 You know, God has given us extraordinary power.
+I mean, I don’t know.
+How would you describe the power that Christ has given us, that we have in Christ?

 John McLarty: Well, it’s the power of his spirit.
 So it’s the power to love others.
-But under control is we’re still in this body of flesh.
+But under control we’re still in this body of flesh.
 So, it’s to keep the flesh under control, to run that race with wisdom.
 And that’s so tricky, Kim, because you can be successful.
+It’s like Paul says in Romans, When I do good, evil is present with me.
+So, it’s running that race, letting God use our lives, but then not jumping on the stage into the spotlight.
+And that’s like,

 Kimberly Faith: Yeah.
 Taking credit for it.

 Kimberly Faith: Absolutely.
-And I think if we understand the power source too, you know, the power source in Ephesians chapter one, it says, what is the exceeding greatness of his power toward us who believe according to the working of his mighty power, which he worked in Christ when he raised him from the dead?
-I mean, as far as physical miracles go, there’s probably no greater miracle than somebody being raised from the dead.
-Right?
+And I think if we understand the power source too, you know, the power source in Ephesians Chapter One, it says, What is the exceeding greatness of his power toward us who believe according to the working of his mighty power, which he worked in Christ when he raised him from the dead?
+I mean, as far as physical miracles go, there’s probably no greater miracle than somebody being raised from the dead, right?
 And so, the Bible is saying

 John McLarty: Well, you think, yeah, Jesus being raised from the dead, literally.